coq/coq/doc/sphinx/addendum/type-classes.rst

    About option_eqb.

-Here the :cmd:`Global` modifier redeclares the instance at the end of the section, once it has been generalized by the context variables it uses.
+Here the :attr:`global` attribute redeclares the instance at the end of the section, once it has been generalized by the context variables it uses.